wlbr/csvfix/readme.md

 -----

-The wonderful CSVfix tool was written by Neil Butterworth, but unfortunately is seems to be _orphaned_.
+The wonderful CSVfix tool was written by Neil Butterworth, but unfortunately it seems to be _orphaned_.
 There is an archived [repository on Google Code](https://code.google.com/archive/p/csvfix/) (version 1.5).
 Its readme points to a [version 1.6 on Bitbucket](http://neilb.bitbucket.org/csvfix), but that link is dead.
 Neil does not seem to be on Github.